haoran119/learning-notes/学习笔记之Coding-Design-Tool/README.md

         * [tyoma/micro-profiler: Cross-platform low-footprint realtime C/C++ Profiler](https://github.com/tyoma/micro-profiler)
 * [Remote debugging - Visual Studio (Windows) | Microsoft Docs](https://docs.microsoft.com/en-us/visualstudio/debugger/remote-debugging?view=vs-2022)
     * [Remote Debug a C++ Project - Visual Studio (Windows) | Microsoft Docs](https://docs.microsoft.com/en-us/visualstudio/debugger/remote-debugging-cpp?view=vs-2022)
+* MSVS remote file explorer ?
+    * As of my last update in April 2023, Microsoft Visual Studio (MSVS) provides capabilities for remote development, including working with files on remote machines, containers, or the Windows Subsystem for Linux (WSL).
+These features are part of the Visual Studio 2019 and Visual Studio 2022 editions, particularly useful for scenarios involving cross-platform development, containerized applications, and services development.
+    * To use a Remote File Explorer or similar functionality in Visual Studio, you typically work within the context of a specific remote development setup, such as using Visual Studio's remote development with SSH, or targeting WSL or Docker containers.
+Here’s how you might approach accessing remote files in different scenarios:
+    * Remote Development with SSH
+        * Visual Studio 2019 and 2022 support remote development over SSH.
+This allows you to edit, build, and debug applications running on remote Linux systems, WSL, or containers.
+            * SSH Configuration: Set up an SSH connection in Visual Studio to your remote environment.
+This involves specifying the SSH target in your project settings.
+            * Remote File Access: Once connected via SSH, Visual Studio provides a seamless experience for editing files as if they were local.
+However, a dedicated "Remote File Explorer" pane like in some other IDEs (e.g., Visual Studio Code) may not be explicitly labeled as such in Visual Studio.
+Instead, the Solution Explorer itself adapts to show remote files and projects.

 ### MISC